alammoiz/yelpdoc/README.md

 # Doctor App - React Native

-Mobile application project created with Expo, React Native, Firebase and some wonderful libraries for React Native application.
+Mobile application project created with Expo, React Native and some wonderful libraries for React Native application.

 ## Table of Contents